ErlerPhilipp/dr2_logger/docs/tuning_guide.md

 - Cornering:
     - Camber:
-        - Default settings are usually fine.
         - Try more negative camber in wet conditions and on fast, curvy tracks (typically tarmac).
         - Keep front and rear equal.
     - Toe:
-        - Default settings are usually fine.
         - When you can't turn fast enough into hairpins, try more toe-out.
         - When the car doesn't move straight, try toe-in.
         - To get more oversteer, try more toe out at the rear.